-- Work with Command Staff, assess the need for volunteers in current or upcoming operational periods. - Determine the experience, qualifications, and training required of any potential volunteers. - Utilize the existing volunteer pool in Jetty to narrow down search of appropriate volunteers. - Send out a Jetty message to volunteers to request their availability to assist with the response.
+- Work with Command Staff, and assess the need for volunteers in current or upcoming operational periods. - Determine the experience, qualifications, and training required of any potential volunteers. - Utilize the existing volunteer pool in Jetty to narrow down the search for appropriate volunteers. - Send out a Jetty message to volunteers to request their availability to assist with the response.